THE HR21 CALL FOR TENDERS IS NOW CLOSED. THE 2021 CONFERENCE WILL BE HELD IN MELBOURNE, AUSTRALIA.

-Harm Reduction International is currently accepting tenders from capable, local partners with the capacity and enthusiasm to co-host the next Harm Reduction International Conference, to be held in April/May/June of 2021.
+Harm Reduction International received tenders from capable, local partners with the capacity and enthusiasm to co-host the next Harm Reduction International Conference.

 The Harm Reduction International Conference began in 1990 in Liverpool, England.
 The city was one of the first to open needle and syringe programmes, and attracted hundreds of visitors each year who wanted to learn about the 'Mersey Harm Reduction Model'.
 The success of this first conference led to its establishment as an annual event held in major cities around the world.
 The conference helped to spread the principles behind harm reduction, share knowledge and experience and build networks of harm reduction practitioners and activists, to broaden the response to HIV related to unsafe injecting practices, HCV, bacterial infections and overdose.
 The conference also became the primary international meeting and networking point for drug user activists and organisations.
 Over the past three decades, the conference has been staged in Europe, Eurasia, North and South America, Asia and Australasia.
 The most recent conference was held in Porto, Portugal in April 2019.